 Calls to Action

 Yes, you can make an offer in a press release.
 Many of my clients are surprised to hear that.
 But it isn’t the offer you are thinking of with an ad.
-You can write messages that help the reporter and the reader.
-For example:

 - To receive an editorial review copy, reporters can email [email protected] (Notice the wording here.
 It does not mean that average readers can get a free copy.
 It’s for reporters.)

 - For more information, go to mywebsite.com